Nitaki-dev/KeyBinds/index.md

 If you followed all the steps correctly, every modules should now have a setting called `Keybind: 0`.
 <br>
-verything works, should should be able to simply click on the setting to set a keybind!
+If everything works, should should be able to simply click on the setting to set a keybind!
 <br><br>
 Need some help?
 Contact me on [Discord](https://discord.gg/jBHTMgEXXk)!